Ikzer/ikzer.github.io/_posts/2022-08-19-javascript-games-part-i.md

 To do that I will follow some simple rules, to limit the scope: I'm NOT going to try to imitate big AAA games and I will try to use pure web technologies to do this.
 Meaning no React, no Angular, nor Phaser or other gamedev frameworks.
 Pure JS (maybe jQuery for simplicity) and HTML.

-And regarding what this will cover let's say we will go through a history of videogames course.
-The "generations of videogames consoles" is a concept I hate and love at the same time, but I will use it as a guide.
-From the early stages, when there weren't consoles or anything publicly available, to the latest PS5 and beyond!
-Let's make a Horizo...
-Nope.
-Let's keep it simple.
-Every generation are games that defines the eras: new mechanics, genres, designs, that kind of things is what I want to cover.
+And regarding what this will cover let's say we will go through the history of videogames.
+Starting with the most basic arcade games like Pong and Tetris, evolving into more complex genres like platforms or RPGs and into modern mobile or online multiplayer games.
+But let's go step by step.

+Let's start simple.
+Every generation have games that defines them: new mechanics, genres, designs, that kind of things is what I want to cover.
 And to build on what we make before.

 So that's the approach: generation defining mechanics and games to see if we can put them on a browser.
 And if we can't, we go to Unity to continue, why not?

-Let's start with those old school arcade games!
+In the next post we will start with those old school arcade games.
+Let's go!